- Download our Moving to Nigeria Guide (PDF)

 Driving in Nigeria

-Most companies provide their expat employees with a car, a driver and, in some cases, a security escort.
+Most companies provide their expat employees with a car and driver.
 While expats are allowed to drive, most prefer to employ professionals to navigate the Nigerian traffic.
 Congestion in Nigeria’s urban centres can last hours and some commuters will even leave the house as early as 4am to avoid it.
-Other safety concerns include occasional instances of kidnapping and armed robbery, but these aren't common.

 Foreigners are advised to ensure that, when being collected by a driver, they do not give their name or their employer’s name until they have verified their driver’s identification.
 A friendly face and plenty of distractions may lull one into thinking they have climbed into the right vehicle, only to find they are being held up, relieved of all their cash and delivered right back to the pick-up point.

-Expats can drive in Nigeria with their national driver's licence for up to three months and on an international driver's licence for up to a year, after which time they are required to have a Nigerian driver's licence.
-Most employers can make the necessary arrangements for this.
+Expats can drive in Nigeria with their national driver's licence from their home country for up to three months and on an international driver's licence for up to a year, after which time they are required to have a Nigerian driver's licence.
+Most employers can assist with the necessary arrangements for this.

 Public transport in Nigeria